SkiddledGitHub/Cryotheum/README.md

 # Cryotheum
 A private [Discord](https://discord.com) bot created out of boredom
+###### it's honestly just inefficient code and spaghetti smashed together to create this mess that works somehow

 ## Setup
 First, execute these commands listed in order: